andrewheiss/democracy-ngo-cooperation/Writing/do_democracies_discourage.md

 abstract: Nope.
 ...

-To do:
-* Graphs of
-	* Extension predicted probabilities over governance, separated by democracies and non-democracies + demdur
-	* UDS simulation + predicted probabilities
-	* regional predicted probabilities

-Country-level or regional-level fixed effects are generally controlled for and ignored, like time fixed effects.
-But in this case, regional fixed effects actually tell an interesting story and explain much of the counterintuitive finding of democracy discouraging cooperation - types of NGOs that work in each region are more/less amenable to cooperation + environments more/less welcoming to cooperation
-Restrictions on NGOs
 Anecdotes of cooperating NGOs

-# Introduction

 Find good/bad governance democracy/non-democracy in ME, Asia Case of NGOs cooperating in each of the 4 types